Kay Hagan: Personal life and death

 Hagan died on October 28, 2019, from complications of Powassan virus, at the age of 66.
-Her funeral was held on November 3, 2019, at the First Presbyterian Church of Greensboro.
-Among those in attendance at Hagan's funeral were former Democratic Senate colleagues Claire McCaskill, Amy Klobuchar, Mary Landrieu, and Blanche Lincoln, fellow North Carolina Senator and Republican Richard Burr, and current North Carolina Governor Roy Cooper.
+Her stepmother also died that day, shortly before her.
+Hagan's funeral was held on November 3, 2019, at the First Presbyterian Church of Greensboro.
+Among those in attendance at Hagan's funeral were former Democratic Senate colleagues Claire McCaskill, Amy Klobuchar, Mary Landrieu, and Blanche Lincoln, fellow North Carolina Senator and Republican Richard Burr, and incumbent North Carolina Governor Roy Cooper.

+Following her death, John Edwards became the only surviving former Democratic senator from North Carolina.